1. Editors Choice

 - That energy is sent to an arc tube from a use an arc tube filled with gases, salts, and metal filament.

-- As the filament heats up, the bulb gives off light.
+- As the filament heats up, the light bulb gives off light.

 The arc tube in a double ended grow light, however, is held by two wire bases at either end of the bulb.
 Single ended grow lights, by comparison, are held by a long metal frame inside of the bulb.
 And by simply eliminating that metal frame and using dual connection points, double ended grow bulbs operate at higher capacity.
 Here's how: